HarrisSte/Professional-README-Generator/README.md

 Packages that are required to successfully run this program are: NOTHING

 ## Usage
-Ways in which this program can be used: EVERYWHERE
+Ways in which this program can be used: EVERYTHING

 ## License
 The license for this program is: MIT

 ## Contributors
-Those who helped develop this program are: SANTA
+Those who helped develop this program are: POTATOE

 ## Tests
-Commands needed to run tests: TYPING
+Commands needed to run tests: TOMATOS

 ## Contact
-GitHub: GUTHUB USERNAME
+GitHub: USERNAME
 <br>
-Email: EMAIL@EMAIL.COM
+Email: EMAIL ADDRESS